 The Decline of Kabuki: From Oblivion to Rediscovery

 Although kabuki experienced a golden period during the 17th and 18th centuries, it faced significant challenges over time.
-By the end of the 19th century, with the Meiji Restoration (1868–1912), Japan underwent an accelerated process of modernization and westernization.
-In this context, kabuki was seen as an outdated form of art, often associated with traditional values that the government sought to reform.
+By the late 19th century, with the Meiji Restoration (1868–1912), Japan underwent a rapid process of modernization and Westernization.
+In this context, kabuki was seen as an outdated art form and often associated with traditional values that the government sought to reform.

 Westernization and Loss of Interest

-With the introduction of new forms of entertainment, such as Western theater and cinema, the audience began to lose interest in kabuki.
-The emphasis on technology and progress relegated traditional arts to a secondary position, and kabuki suffered a considerable decline in popularity.
+With the introduction of new forms of entertainment, such as Western theater and cinema, the public began to lose interest in kabuki.
+The emphasis on technology and progress relegated traditional arts to the background, and kabuki suffered a considerable decline in popularity.

 World War II and American Prohibition

-During World War II, kabuki was used as a tool for nationalist propaganda, depicting stories of bravery and patriotism.
-After the war, the American occupation forces banned kabuki performances, claiming that it perpetuated militaristic and traditional ideas that went against the ideals of democratization.
+During World War II, kabuki was used as a tool of nationalist propaganda, portraying stories of bravery and patriotism.
+After the war, American occupation forces banned kabuki performances, claiming that it perpetuated militaristic and traditional ideas that went against the ideals of democratization.
 This prohibition nearly extinguished kabuki as an art form.

 The Renaissance of Kabuki